huakehe/BERTScore_and_COMET_blog/MT Blog.md

 Not a trained translator myself, I cannot give my personal judgements on GNMT and SYSTRAN, but through the two examples, we clearly see the limitation of BLEU, and the limitation of BERTScore to some extent.
 However, it is still debatable if reference sentences should be evaluated in the metric.
 For COMET, inferring human judgement directly from source is appealing, but free-of-reference may result in loss of information in certain perspectives.
 Considering the experimental results has proven its effectiveness compared to BLEU and BERTScore, COMET may have pointed another direction for future MT evaluation metrics.

 ## Conclusion
+To sum up, two more advanced MT metric, BERTScore and COMET, are introduced.
+BERTScore enriches the information used in evaluation by incorporating contextual embedding to compute the degree of difference, and COMET employs an additional regression model to exploit information to make prediction score that correlates with human judgement.
+Walking through the history of MT metrics, we start from the most labor-intensive human evaluation, move a step further to automated n-gram-based metrics like BLEU, develop further on taking contextual information into consideration in BERTScore, and finally arrive at training models to evaluate like human in COMET.
+The development is exciting, but it is also worth noted that comparing to the recent dramatic improvement in MT quality, MT evaluation has fallen behind.
+In 2019, the WMT News Translation shared Task has 153 submissions, while the Metrics Shared Task only has 24 submissions [6].
+The importance of MT evaluation should be the same as the MT techniques.
+With more advanced evaluation metrics to support and give feedbacks to new MT systems, the future development of MT realm as a whole can prosper.

 ## Reference
 [1] ALPAC (1966) Languages and machines: computers in translation and linguistics.
 A report by the Automatic Language Processing Advisory Committee, Division of Behavioral Sciences, National Academy of Sciences, National Research Council.
 Washington, D.C.: National Academy of Sciences, National Research Council, 1966.
 (Publication 1416.)